Certification, quality

 Exceptions can be made in consultation with our anesthetist if you:

-• has had a TIA and is not coming for a new hip, knee or shoulder;
+• has suffered a TIA and is not in need of a new hip, knee or shoulder;

 • has a history of heart and lung complaints;